This final woe foresees the LORD’s destruction of the destroyer, and his deliverance of the righteous.

 NLT translation.
 What sorrow awaits you Assyrians who have destroyed others but have never been destroyed yourselves.
 You betray others, but you have never been betrayed.

 What sorrow awaits you Assyrians.
 The deeds of Assyria have finally caught up with them.
+They are now reaping what they had sown.

 We have waited for you.
 They were waiting upon God.
 They were letting God do things on his own timetable.